South and Southeast Asian Theravada Buddhism

-One of the most serious problems facing Buddhism in Mongolia is the arrival of aggressive Mormon and Baptist Christian missionaries, who come under the guise of teaching English.
+One of the most serious problems that faced Buddhism in Mongolia after 1990 was the arrival of aggressive Mormon, Adventist and Baptist Christian missionaries, who come under the guise of teaching English.
 They offer money and aid for people’s children to study in America if they convert, and give out beautifully-printed, free booklets on Jesus in the colloquial Mongol language.
-Most Buddhist temples simply can’t compete with this due to financial limitations.
 With more and more young people being drawn to Christianity, Buddhist organizations have started to distribute information about Buddhism in the colloquial language, through printed materials, television shows and radio programs.
-Currently, about 55% of the population is Buddhist.

 Tibetans in Exile